Happily Ever After, Excerpt—Intellect vs Instinct

 I consider myself an intelligent woman.
 Academic and street smart.
 I know to trust my gut and my gut was telling me, Something’s not right.

-The offers this man makes are incredibly generous and on their face seemed reasoned with promotion that is unwavering:
+The offers made are incredibly generous and on their face seemed reasoned.
+Their promotion is unwavering:

 “You’ve worked hard your whole life.
 Don't you want someone to take care of you?”